nonl4331/nonl4331.github.io/website/content/mandelbrotset/index.md

 ### Optimising

 We can also optimise our diverges function.
-We'll need to inline our iterate function so lets do that.
+We'll need to inline our iterate function so let's do that.
 ```rust
 fn diverges(x0: f64, y0: f64) -> bool {
     let (mut x, mut y) = (0.0, 0.0);